|georg e0f4f0e302 man: fix typo and improve wording||1 week ago|

 Metadata within a file can tell a lot about you.
 Cameras record data about when a picture was taken and what camera was used.
 Office documents like PDF or Office automatically adds author and company information to documents and spreadsheets.
 Maybe you don’t want to disclose those information.

-MAT2 provides both a command line tool, and a graphical user interface via an extension for Nautilus, the default file manager of GNOME.
+mat2 provides a command line tool, and graphical user interfaces via a service menu for Dolphin, the default file manager of KDE, and an extension for Nautilus, the default file manager of GNOME.

 python3-mutagenfor audio support